patharanordev/ema/README.md

 ## Using the function with object array

-Sometime you may use the data based on date/time, you can call `exponentialMovingAVGWithObject` function to calculate EMA.
+Sometime you may use the data based on date/time, you can call `exponentialMovingAVG` function to calculate EMA.
 The data object format is `{ date:NO_FIX_DATE_FORMAT, data:?, ema:? }`.
 Output from calculate will assign to `Array[index].ema`.
 ```
 <!DOCTYPE html>
 <html>